ndean06/soc-investigations/soc-simulator-investigations/005-KCD-Web-Nemesys-Ransomware/Walkthrough.md

 ## 10. Persistence Review

-The investigation reviewed registry activity associated with `nemesys.exe`.
+After identifying the Nemesys staging directory, the investigation reviewed registry activity to determine whether the ransomware established persistence.

-A Registry Run entry was created under the receptionist user's hive.
+At `18:14:44 UTC`, a Nemesys-related payload modified the following Registry Run location:

+`HKU\...\Software\Microsoft\Windows\CurrentVersion\Run\nemesys`

+The registry value pointed to the staged ransomware executable:

+`C:\Users\receptionist\AppData\Local\1A0E4D54-2869-FFA5-37FD-1DF75A0FC5BA\nemesys.exe`

+This provided a mechanism for the ransomware to execute again when the affected user logged on.

 **ATT&CK Mapping:**
 Persistence — `T1547.001: Registry Run Keys / Startup Folder`

 **Key finding:**
-Nemesys established a mechanism to execute again when the user logged on.
+The Nemesys ransomware chain established user-level Run key persistence pointing back to the staged AppData copy of `nemesys.exe`.

 ### Screenshot Evidence

 ![Nemesys Registry Run persistence](./screenshots/10-nemesys-run-persistence.png)

-**What this shows:** Registry telemetry showing the Run key created by `nemesys.exe`.
+**What this shows:** Sysmon registry telemetry showing a Nemesys-related payload creating the `CurrentVersion\Run\nemesys` value at `18:14:44 UTC`.
+The value data points to the staged `nemesys.exe` within the randomly named AppData working directory, confirming persistence through user logon.

+---

 ---